-What do you look for when you bring a person on to your team?
+Leader, what do you look for when you bring a person on to your team?

-What expectations do you have for people who serve on your team?
+More importantly perhaps, what expectations do you have for people who serve on your team?

-I would assume a few of these, maybe most of them, would be non-negotiables on any healthy team.
-Some of them are things we may have to instill in people over time, but I’ve learned my leadership well enough to know that I’ll struggle with a team member who doesn’t equally value — or at least strive to display — each of these.
+I would assume a few of these, maybe even most of them, might be non-negotiables on any healthy team.
+Some of them are things we may have to instill in people over time, but I’ve learned my leadership well enough to know that I’ll struggle with a team member who doesn’t equally value – or at least strive to display – each of these.